Umut Kekıllı

 Umut Kekıllı (born 17 April 1984) is a German-Turkish former professional footballer.

 Playing career

 Kekıllı began his career with Alemannia Aachen's second team before moving to Turkey to play for Kocaelispor.

 Personal life

-Since 2010, Kekıllı has been in a relationship with German actress Natascha Ochsenknecht.
+From 2010 to 2019, Kekıllı was in a relationship with German actress Natascha Ochsenknecht, and since 2019 with German former glamour model Jordan Carver, they having a daughter in July 2020.